-- Regulation (EC) No. 178/2002 of the European Parliament and of the Council of 28 January 2002 laying down the general principles and requirements of food law, establishing the European Food Safety Authority and laying down procedures in matters of food safety; and - Royal Decree No. 709/2002, of 19 July, which lays down the legal Statute of the Food Safety Spanish Agency (RD 709/2002).
+- Regulation (EC) No. 178/2002 of the European Parliament and of the Council of 28 January 2002 laying down the general principles and requirements of food law, establishing the European Food Safety Authority and laying down procedures in matters of food safety; - Regulation (EC) No. 852/2004 of the European Parliament and of the Council of 29 April 2004 on the hygiene of foodstuffs; - Royal Decree No. 709/2002, of 19 July, which lays down the legal Statute of the Food Safety Spanish Agency (RD 709/2002); - Royal Decree No. 640/2006, of 26 May, which regulates certain conditions from the European regulations on hygiene in the production and commercialisation of foodstuffs.